Engineering diamond interfaces free of dark spins: Results

 \subsection{Spectroscopy on surface dark spins}

 At the heart of our investigation lies an NV sensing version of double electron-electron resonance (DEER) spectroscopy that has been adapted for the detection of surface dark spins \cite{NewJPhys.13.055004, PhysRevB.86.195422, PhysRevLett.113.197601}.
-In short, the DEER sequence consists of a Hahn-Echo applied on the NV center(s) and a synchronized microwave $\pi$-pulse probing the resonance frequency of a nearby dark spin (Fig. \ref{fig:DEER}(a)).
-If the microwave $\pi$-pulse is on resonance with the dark spin, the DEER sequence translates the dark spin-NV coupling into an observable fluorescence signal and provides a qualitative measure for the coupling.
-We measure DEER at $\sim$200 G for Sample 1 in Fig.~\ref{fig:DEER}(b) using a custom-built microscope (Appendix \ref{Experimental Setup}).
-We find that the observed resonance contrast strongly depends on the number of ALD cycles and, therefore, \ch{TiO2} thickness.
+In short, the DEER sequence consists of a Hahn-echo applied on the NV center(s) and a synchronized microwave $\pi$-pulse probing the resonance frequency of nearby surface spins (Fig. \ref{fig:DEER}(a)).
+If the microwave $\pi$-pulse matches the surface spin resonance, the DEER sequence translates the surface spin-NV coupling into an observable fluorescence signal and provides a qualitative measure for the coupling.

+We measure DEER at $\sim \,$200 G (\textit{B} $\parallel [111]$) for Sample 1 in Fig.~\ref{fig:DEER}(b) using a custom-built microscope (Appendix \ref{Experimental Setup}).
+We find that the observed resonance contrast strongly depends on the number of ALD cycles and, therefore, the \ch{TiO2} thickness.
 Specifically, we observe an increase in DEER signal contrast from $10.08 \pm 0.53$\% for a bare diamond surface to $22.50 \pm 0.57$\% for a diamond exposed to 30 cycles of ALD growth.
-Although this amounts to a more than twofold increase in DEER signal, the deposition of a thicker layer \ch{TiO_2} does not further increase the signal magnitude but rather leads to a reduction.
+Although this amounts to a more than two-fold increase in DEER signal, the deposition of a thicker layer \ch{TiO_2} does not further increase the signal magnitude but rather leads to a reduction.
 For 300 cycles of ALD growth, corresponding to a \ch{TiO_2} layer approximately 14 nm thick (Fig.~\ref{fig:MatCharFig}(b)), the DEER signal falls below the detection limit of our measurements.
+The initial increase in DEER signal as a function of number of ALD cycles corresponds to the first phase of island growth when the surface is artificially roughened.
+The subsequent decrease in DEER signal occurs when the film growth becomes linear.
+This trend holds across all four investigated samples (Fig.~\ref{fig:DEER}(c)).
+Furthermore, as the \ch{TiO2} thickness increases, we observe a decrease in photoluminescence for Samples 1-3, which we detail in Appendix \ref{NVPLappendix}.